 To save money, many people with ADHD take generic medications.
 Is this a good idea?
-Maybe not.
+That depends.

 Ignore Consumer Reports On Rx

-That blog post countered the nonsense.
-I detailed the potential risks of using generic medications for treating ADHD.
+My blog post countered the nonsense, detailing the potential risks of using generic medications for treating ADHD.

-With other readers, I left comments at the Consumer Reports blog post (“Parents: Don’t rush Children to Adderall, Concerta, Strattera“).
-Unfortunately, as is increasingly the case, all readers comments have since been deleted.
-(I have since learned to take screen shots!)
+With other readers, I left comments at the Consumer Reports post.
+Unfortunately, as is increasingly the case, readers comments have since been deleted.

 “A Gnawing Concern”

-Today, The New York Times article (“Not All Drugs Are the Same After All”) backs up the points I made in that post on generic medications for ADHD.
+Later in 2009, The New York Times article (“Not All Drugs Are the Same After All”) backs up the points I made in that post.
 Some snippets: